glouppe/info8010-deep-learning/lecture4.md

 $$\ell_\theta + \frac{\lambda}{2} ||\mathbf{\theta}||^2.$$
 - For more complex optimizers, it is equivalent to adding a penalty term to the update rule
 $$\theta_{t+1} = \theta\_t - \gamma \left(g_t + \lambda \theta \right).$$
+- AdamW is a variant of Adam implementing the latter formulation.
+Modern default for most deep learning workloads.

 ---